General

 Said differently, drift is getting a non-empty list of proposed changes when running the plan command for your IaC tool.

-Here is how to display the proposed changes with the main IaC tools.
+Here is how to display the proposed changes and detect drift with different IaC tools.

 Run the terraform plan command to get the list of proposed changes.